mariangace/mariangace/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working in fintech startup as a Frontend Eng.
+- 🔭 Working in fintech startup as a Frontend Eng.
-- 👯 I’m looking to collaborate with open source projects.
+- 🌱 Creating career capital.
 - 📫 How to reach me: write to mariangace@gmail.com